 Conditions Treated with Thoracic Surgery

-• Airway problems and breathing disorders — such as chronic obstructive pulmonary disease (COPD), including emphysema
+- Airway problems and breathing disorders — such as COPD, including emphysema